Guide for St. Augustine Grass: Yearly Maintenance Program

 St. Augustine Grass Control: How to Maintain St. Augustine Grass Yearly

 This page is a general St. Augustine Grass yearly maintenance program.
-Using the products and methods suggested you can get control of your turf.
-The st. augustine grass page gives additional information on the different species and specific treatment instructions and options.
-Follow this guide and use the recommended products and methods and we guarantee 100% improvement in your St. Augustine grass.
+Using the suggested products and methods, you can control your turf.
+The St. Augustine grass page gives additional information on the different species and specific treatment instructions and options.
+Follow this guide and use the recommended products and methods, and we guarantee 100% improvement in your St. Augustine grass.

-St. Augustine Grass is a warm-seasoned grass that is common in the southern and coastal regions of the United States.
-With its coarse blue-green texture, thick blades, it forms a mat-like covering even in shaded areas, requiring some level of maintenance.
-St. Augustine Grass thrives in warm tropical environments, and is an ideal turf to have near coastal regions due to its salt tolerance.
+St. Augustine Grass is a warm-seasoned grass common in the southern and coastal regions of the United States.
+With its coarse blue-green texture and thick blades, it forms a mat-like covering even in shaded areas, requiring some level of maintenance.
+St. Augustine Grass thrives in warm tropical environments and is an ideal turf for near coastal regions due to its salt tolerance.

-While St. Augustine grass is resistant to heat, drought, humidity, and salt it is not very tolerant to heavy foot traffic or cold temperatures.
-Compared to other species of warm-season grasses, St. Augustine grass is the least tolerant of cold and will need a good amount of water to survive.
+While St. Augustine grass is resistant to heat, drought, humidity, and salt, it is not very tolerant of heavy foot traffic or cold temperatures.
+Compared to other warm-season grasses, St. Augustine grass is the least tolerant of cold and will need a good amount of water to survive.

 Maintaining a yearly maintenance program can be difficult in states with diverse climates, but it is not impossible.
-You might need to adjust the schedule based on the years climate, weather, and your location.
-Follow our simple DIY schedule guide below using the recommended products while monitoring the weathers conditions during application and your St. Augustine grass will be looking great in no time.
-Our trained professionals are available via phone or email, if you have any questions.
+You might need to adjust the schedule based on the year's climate, weather, and your location.
+Follow our simple DIY schedule guide below, using the recommended products while monitoring the weather conditions during application, and your St. Augustine grass will look great in no time.
+Our trained professionals are available via phone or email if you have any questions.

 Identification